TunedRockets/TAS-D04-2025/README.md

 # AFP Defect Prediction Model

 Welcome to the AFP (Automated Fiber Placement) Gaps and Overlap Prediction Model.
-This tool enables simulation of tows during the AFP process and prediction of gaps and overlaps defects based on statistical error modeling.
+This tool enables simulation of tows during the AFP process and prediction of gap and overlap defects based on statistical error modeling.

 ## 🚀 Getting Started